kevgo/active_cucumber/README.md

 Implementing this with Creators is simple:

-Creators decorate the data structure that is sent to FactoryGirl to create the record.
+Creators decorate the data structure that is sent to FactoryBot to create the record.
 This means `self` inside creator methods behaves like a Hash that is pre-populated with the Cucumber table data.
 You can modify this hash, use other field values,